How To Get 20 Bonus Hours With The Safer Drivers Course In Your Log Book

 - Do you have a current Health Care Card or Pensioner Concession Card?

 If you answered yes all five times then by all accounts you should qualify to apply for a free Safe Drivers Course.
 If you need help with this, we are here to assist, and we can help you find a driving school near you.
+If you need more information about the full licence process you can click here.

 You don’t have to complete the Safer Driving Course to qualify for your P driving test.
 However, it still makes sense to prepare thoroughly for one of the most important days in your life so far.